sourcegraph/about/blogposts/part-2-how-sourcegraph-scales-with-the-language-server-protocol.md

 To make this possible, we added an on-demand file fetching extension to LSP.
 Recall that in LSP, there is a strict separation of editor frontend and language analysis.
 The language analysis backend is composed of programs called language servers, which expose endpoints like `textDocument/definition` that map to Code Intelligence abilities like “jump to definition.”

 In the original specification, language servers were assumed to have access to the local filesystem, because that’s where the code is for your editor.
-This doesn’t work for Sourcegraph, because we index vast quantities of code across multiple languages — too much to fit on one local disk.
+This doesn't work for Sourcegraph, because we index vast quantities of code across multiple languages — too much to fit on one local disk.
 Our initial implementation simply used `git clone --depth 1` to fetch repositories to language server, but we soon realized this was too slow.
 Some of the repositories we index (especially the private ones) are massive.
-It can take twenty seconds or more for the `git clone` to complete and that doesn’t even involve running any code analysis yet.
+It can take twenty seconds or more for the `git clone` to complete and that doesn't even involve running any code analysis yet.

 To make our language servers lightning fast, we had to make files accessible to them file-by-file, as needed.